dmlc/gluon-nlp/tools/docker/README.md

 ## Build your own Docker Image
-To build a docker image fom the dockerfile, you may use the following command:
+To build a docker image from the dockerfile, you may use the following command:

 ```
 # Build Base Dockers